Mahāsāṃghika: Views of scholars

-Vinaya Recension
+Vinaya recension

 Early features

 The Mahāsāṃghika Vinaya recension is essentially very similar to the other recensions, as they all are to each other.
-The Mahāsāṃghika recension differs most from the other recensions in structure, but the rules are generally identical in meaning, if the Vibhangas (explanations) are compared.
-The features of the Mahāsāṃghika Vinaya recension which suggest that it might be an older redaction are, in brief, these:
+The Mahāsāṃghika recension differs most from the other recensions in structure, but the rules are generally identical in meaning, if the Vibhaṅgas (explanations) are compared.
+Some features of the Mahāsāṃghika Vinaya recension suggest that it might be an older redaction.

-The Bhiksu-prakirnaka and Bhiksuni-prakirnaka and the Bhiksu-abhisamacarika-dharma sections of the Mahāsāṃghika Vinaya are generally equivalent to the Khandhakas/ Skandhakas of the Sthavira derived schools.
-However, their structure is simpler, and according to recent research by Clarke, the structure follows a matika (Matrix) which is also found embedded in the Vinayas of several of the Sthavira schools, suggesting that it is presectarian.
-The sub-sections of the Prakirnaka sections are also titled pratisamyukta rather than Skandhaka / Khandhaka.
-Pratisamyukta / Patisamyutta means a section or chapter in a collection organised by subject; the 'samyukta-principle', like the Samyutta-Nikaya / Samyukta-agama.
-Scholars such as Master Yin Shun, Choong Moon Keat, and Bhikkhu Sujato have argued that the Samyutta / Samyukta represents the earliest collection among the Nikayas / Agamas, and this may well imply that it is also the oldest organising principle too.
+The Bhikṣuprakirnaka and Bhikṣuniprakirnaka and the Bhikṣu Abhisamacarikadharma sections of the Mahāsāṃghika Vinaya are generally equivalent to the Khandhakas / Skandhakas of the Sthavira derived schools.
+However, their structure is simpler, and according to recent research by Clarke, the structure follows a matika (matrix) which is also found embedded in the Vinayas of several of the Sthavira schools, suggesting that it is presectarian.
+The sub-sections of the Prakirnaka sections are also titled Pratisamyukta rather than Skandhaka / Khandhaka.
+Pratisamyukta / Patisamyutta means a section or chapter in a collection organised by subject; the 'samyukta-principle', like the Samyutta Nikāya / Samyukta Āgama.
+Scholars such as Master Yin Shun, Choong Moon Keat, and Bhikkhu Sujato have argued that the Samyutta / Samyukta represents the earliest collection among the Nikāyas / Āgamas, and this may well imply that it is also the oldest organising principle too.
 (N.B. this does not necessarily say anything about the age of the contents).

 There are also fewer stories in general in the Vinaya of the subsidiary school, the Mahāsāṃghika-Lokottaravāda, and many of them give the appearance of badly connected obvious interpolations, whereas in the structure of the Sthavira recensions the stories are integrated into the whole scheme.
-In the formulations of some of the pratimoksha rules also, the phrasing (though generally identical in meaning to the other recensions) often appears to represent a clearer but less streamlined version, which suggests it might be older.
-This is particularly noticeable in the Bhiksuni-Vinaya, which has not been as well preserved as the Bhiksu-Vinaya in general in all the recensions.
-Yet the formulation of certain rules which seem very confused in the other recensions (e.g. Bhikkhuni Sanghadisesa three = six in the Ma-L) seems to better represent what would be expected of a root formulation which could lead to the variety of confused formulations we see (presumably later) in the other recensions.
-The formulation of this rule (as an example) also reflects a semi-parallel formulation to a closely related rule for Bhiksus which is found in a more similar form in all the Vinayas (Pc64 in Pali).
+In the formulations of some of the Prātimokṣa rules also, the phrasing (though generally identical in meaning to the other recensions) often appears to represent a clearer but less streamlined version, which suggests it might be older.
+This is particularly noticeable in the Bhikṣuni Vinaya, which has not been as well preserved as the Bhikṣu Vinaya in general in all the recensions.
+Yet the formulation of certain rules which seem very confused in the other recensions (e.g. Bhikkhuni Sanghadisesa 3) seems to better represent what would be expected of a root formulation which could lead to the variety of confused formulations we see (presumably later) in the other recensions.
+The formulation of this rule (as an example) also reflects a semi-parallel formulation to a closely related rule for Bhikṣus which is found in a more similar form in all the Vinayas (Pali Canon 64).